 (c) the person who is the licence holder under Part IIIA in relation to the hospital in which the patient is accommodated must be notified of the intention to conduct the examination.

-[Section 10 inserted by No. 11 of 2016 s.
+[Section 10 inserted: No. 11 of 2016 s.
 268.]

 11. Obstructing visits etc. under s.
 10, offence